Bowman Gray Stadium: First events and short-lived auto racing promotions

 Lou Franco (pictured in 1947) and his company National Sports Syndicate organized the first paved auto races at Bowman Gray Stadium in 1947.
 Franco's tenure was short; he failed to pay debts to the city of Winston-Salem and eventually fled the city.

 BGS officially opened on May 1, 1938, for a Christian music festival.
 The first college football game occurred on October 22 of that year, with Duke winning against Wake Forest in a 7-0 score.
 The first auto racing events, a midget car program organized by promoter J. C. Calhoun, occurred a year later on September 1 on a dirt track surrounding the football field, with the first race being won by Johnny Wohlfiel.
 In 1947, another set of midget programs were scheduled and organized by a group named the National Sports Syndicate (NSS) and its director Lou Franco.
-Under NSS' control, the dirt track was paved with asphalt and set up with protective guardrail in June with city funding under the agreement that NSS would eventually pay off the paving.
+Under NSS' control, an agreement between the city and Franco was made to pave the dirt track and set up with protective guardrail by June.
 Both the races and Franco received heavy scrutiny for lackluster attendance and a lack of safety measures leading to accidents causing severe injuries, including a crash that killed driver Bernie Fox.
 In August, with Franco facing a combined debt of approximately $1,400 (adjusted for inflation, $) to multiple companies, he left the city, failing to pay any of his debts.
 Four months later, the city was reported to have lost $1,700 from NSS failing to pay rent.